OVERVIEW

-But, what are nootropics and how do they work?
+But what are nootropics?
+And how do they work?

 What are nootropics?